PixelSaver/musicalpixels/README.md

 ### How do I use it?

-This works with your system audio, so you are meant to place it sort of in the background or to the second monitor.
+This works with your *system audio*, so you are meant to place it sort of in the background or to the second monitor.
 Then, play any sort of audio (music, youtube, podcast, etc) and watch the visualization!
-Let me know if the system audio fails or if you want this to work with uploaded audio files.
+Let me know if it doesn't read system audio or if you want this to work with uploaded audio files.

 The transparency is there because I imagined it running like a sort of background (not that I know how to set that up on any platform), so changing it to the opaque black is recommended if you don't want to mess with transparency.